Jerry Krause (basketball, born 1936): University

-While at Colorado between 1965 to 1967, Krause worked as an assistant basketball coach for the university.
+While at Colorado State College between 1965 and 1967, Krause worked as an assistant basketball coach for the university.
 In 1967, Krause became the men's basketball coach for Eastern Washington University in the NAIA.
-While with Eastern Washington, his team joined the NCAA Division II in 1977.
+While with Eastern Washington, his team joined NCAA Division II in 1977.
 Upon starting a sabbatical from Eastern Washington in 1982, Krause went to Oregon State University and coached their basketball team as a volunteer.

 The following year, Krause resumed his coaching position with Eastern Washington.
 During his second tenure with Eastern Washington, his team played in the NCAA Division I from 1983 to 1985.
 Krause lost his Eastern Washington coaching position in January 1985 and remained with the basketball team until March 1985.
 Krause had a combined total of 261 wins and 197 losses with Eastern Washington.

 In August 1985, Krause became a volunteer basketball coach for Gonzaga University.
 By 1987, Krause was also in charge of physical education for Eastern Washington.
 The following year, Krause was promoted by Gonzaga to part-time.
 Krause's tenure at Eastern Washington as their chair had ended by January 1991.

 Krause became an assistant coach for Eastern Washington's men's basketball team in 1993.
 He remained with Eastern Washington until 1994.
 In 2001, Krause started working as the director of basketball operations for Gonzaga.
 He primarily worked as a scheduler while in his director position with Gonzaga.
 Krause ended his career with Gonzaga in 2015.

+Beyond basketball, Dr. Krause had a profound impact as a professor, professional servant (e.g., President of the Washington Association for Health, Physical Education, Recreation and Dance [WAHPERD]), and scholar.
+He published both academic and research articles in a range of journals, including both the “Journal of Physical Education, Recreation and Dance” (first published in 1896, it is the oldest, continuously published professional journal in the field) and the “Research Quarterly for Exercise and Sport” (first published in 1930, it is the oldest, continuously published research journal in the field).
+In addition to his numerous authored, coauthored, and edited basketball books, he coauthored academic books.
+For example, the 1975 book, "The Mechanical Foundations of Human Motion: A Programmed Text" (Authors: Jerome V. Krause and Jerry N. Barnham); and the 1989 book, "Physical Fitness: The Hub of the Wellness Wheel" (Authors: Bradley J. Cardinal and J. V. "Jerry" Krause), which was revised and republished in 1992 (Authors: Bradley J. Cardinal, J. V. "Jerry" Krause, and Mary E. Drabbs).
+Upon retirement from his academic position at Eastern Washington University, he was awarded the title of Professor Emeritus.